 - In a rather cheeky and surprising move, Warhorse Studios took notice of the pirated scene release of Kingdom Come: Deliverance by CODEX and in 2020 released a series of metal poster prints taken verbatim from the NFO files CODEX included with their KCD release.
 Income from said posters goes to the developers as stated in their tweet, and it was also seen by some as an ironic stunt on part of Warhorse as they effectively pirated the NFO file presumably without permission from the pirates themselves.

-- Animal Crossing's K.K.
-Slider personally give out bootleg copies of his songs after performing them, having a clear hatred for his record label and "selling out" in general.
-In the earlier games, this is actually the only way to obtain then, but even in Animal Crossing New Horizons where you can buy them he still hands out free copies after concerts.
+- K.K.
+Slider from Animal Crossing personally gives out bootleg copies of his songs after performing them, having a clear hatred for his record label and "selling out" in general.
+In the earlier games, this is actually the only way to obtain then, but even in Animal Crossing: New Horizons where you can buy them he still hands out free copies after concerts.

 - An issue of She-Hulk featured a cyborg shoplifting.
 The New Warriors showed up to catch her but couldn't believe she had broke in just to steal music albums, telling her instead to download them.

 - In Metal Saga, you can "illegally download" music from jukeboxes around the world, and nobody seems to care.
 Justified in that the people have more important things to worry about, such as all the assorted robots, monsters, and deadly criminals wandering what's left of the world.

 - On a episode of CSI the Kid Rock like musician played by Kid Rock has his next album leaked by one of his staffers.
 This placed him at number one on the suspect list, until he proved that the staffer leaked it on his own orders.
 A leaked album means more tickets sales.

 - In the last episode of Battle Programmer Shirase, the narrator thanks the viewers of Japan and the viewers overseas who were illegally downloading the show.